ALTUS-Community/SolutionStarters/Reporting/Paginated/README.md

 ## What's New

-Check out our latest Release PSR2.0 as of October 7th:
+Check out our latest Release PSR 2.0 as of October 7th:

 The required files can de sourced from: